rujiawang/rujiawang.github.io/students.md

 * knowledge of computer system and architecture
 * enthusiastic and motivated in research

 Each student will be assigned to a project that aligns with his or her background and interest.
-Please send your CV, transcript and TOEFL/GRE to me if you are interested.
+Please send me your CV, transcript and TOEFL/GRE to me if you are interested.
 To apply, please visit [IIT CS admission website](https://science.iit.edu/computer-science/programs/graduate/graduate-program-resources/phd-computer-science-admission).